Croesus and Fate: Synopsis

 Croesus is a rich king in ancient Lydia who is quite enamored with his own wealth.
 When the wise man Solon comes to visit his kingdom, Croesus asks Solon if he had ever seen greater opulence than his own.
 Solon replies that birds like peacocks are incomparable in their beauty.
 Croesus disagrees, and he tries to impress Solon with a list of vanquished foes and claimed territories.
 Solon still disagrees, telling Croesus that the happiest man he had ever met was a peasant in Athens.
 He explains that the peasant worked hard, raised a family, and was content with what he had.
 Croesus takes this as an insult and Solon leaves.

 Soon after Solon's departure, tragedy befalls Croesus.
 His oldest son is killed in a hunting accident, and then Emperor Cyrus invades.
 Cyrus' army is triumphant, and Croesus' kingdom is ravaged and Croesus himself is captured and ordered to be executed.
 As Croesus is about to be burned on a pyre, he cries out Solon's name.
 Cyrus stops the pyre to hear what Croesus has to say.
 Croesus relates Solon's story to Cyrus, and Cyrus is moved by the notion that Fate can bring misery to a rich man and happiness to a poor man.
 Croesus is freed and the emperor and the king become good friends.

-This is the report passed down by Greek historian Herodotus; but according to Persian historians and Persian school texts, Croesus had himself tied on the pyre to be burned rather than be tortured by Cyrus.
-What Croesus didn't know was that Cyrus was a kind liberator.
-So when he saw the pyre on fire, Cyrus ordered it to be doused and told Croesus that he was still king in Lydia and that he could keep all his riches because Cyrus would never want such a burden.